Amazon Tax Information Interview and IRS Annual Reporting FAQ

 A: A U.S. Tax Identification Number (TIN) is issued by the IRS and can be a Social Security Number (SSN), Individual Taxpayer Identification Number (ITIN), or Employer Identification Number (EIN).
 For U.S. persons, this is typically an SSN (generally for individuals) or EIN (generally for companies).
 For non-U.S. persons, this may be an ITIN (generally for individuals) or EIN (generally for companies).
 For more information on tax identification numbers, please consult your tax advisor.

 A: The tax interview is asking for your tax information, including your tax identification number.
-We do not require you to input Curse's EIN.
+We do not require you to input Amazon's EIN.
 For more information on tax identification numbers, please consult your tax advisor.

 - Your nine-digit federal tax identification number is your Social Security Number (SSN),